Financial-Times/dotcom-page-kit/packages/dotcom-middleware-app-context/readme.md

 The middleware accepts the following parameters:

-### `context`
+### `appContext`

-An optional object of context properties.
+An optional object of appContext properties.
 This can be used to append extra properties or override any of the properties automatically inferred from the running application.

 [`TAppContext`]: ../dotcom-server-app-context/schema.md